NordicESMhub/NEGI-Abisko-2019/content/training/example_notebooks/example_notebooks.md

-# Examples of notebooks from last year
+# Examples of notebooks

+In this section, we will add examples of notebooks and associated reports.